 The shape of the \pt distribution for the exclusive $\jpsi$ events in \gp interactions is given by the H1 parameterisation~\cite{H1:2013okq} $\mathrm{d}N/\mathrm{d}\pt \propto \pt \times \exp(-b_{\rm exc} \pt^2 )$, where $b_{\rm exc}$ is a fixed parameter. \jpsi mesons coming from \psip decays are also included in this contribution.
 The $b_{\rm exc}$ value is determined using the sample described in Sec.~\ref{sec:p-exc}, by fitting simultaneously the dimuon invariant mass and \pt without the contribution of dissociative \jpsi events.
-Studies conducted with the RAPGAP Monte Carlo program in the kinematic range of the present measurement show that more than 99\% of dissociative \jpsi events are removed by the selection requiring exclusivity on the proton side.
-The values obtained are $b_{\rm exc} = 3.62 \pm 0.14$~$[\text{GeV/c}\,\,]^{-2}$ for $2.5 < y_{\mu\mu} < 4.0$, $b_{\rm exc} = 3.38 \pm 0.17$~[\GeVc]$^{-2}$ for $3.25 < y_{\mu\mu} < 4.0$ ($27 < \Wgp < 39$~\GeV) and $b_{\rm exc} = 3.86 \pm 0.20$~[\GeVc]$^{-2}$ for $2.5 < y_{\mu\mu} < 3.25$ ($39 < \Wgp < 57$~\GeV).
+The dimuon invariant mass and \pt projections of this fit are shown in Fig.~\ref{fig:exclusiveonly}.
+Studies conducted with the RAPGAP Monte Carlo program~\cite{Jung:1993gf} in the kinematic range of the present measurement show that more than 99\% of dissociative \jpsi events are removed by the selection requiring exclusivity on the proton side.
+The values obtained are $b_{\rm exc} = 3.62 \pm 0.14$~$[\text{GeV/c}\,\,]^{-2}$ for $2.5 < y_{\mu\mu} < 4.0$, $b_{\rm exc} = 3.38 \pm 0.17$~[\GeVc]$^{-2}$ for $3.25 < y_{\mu\mu} < 4.0$ ($27 < \Wgp < 39$~\GeV), and $b_{\rm exc} = 3.86 \pm 0.20$~[\GeVc]$^{-2}$ for $2.5 < y_{\mu\mu} < 3.25$ ($39 < \Wgp < 57$~\GeV).
 The \pt resolution of the muon spectrometer is the main limitation in unfolding these values and comparing them with the H1 measurement of the $t$-slope, $b_{\rm exc} = (4.3 \pm 0.2)$~[\GeV]$^{-2}$ for $25 < \Wgp < 80$~\GeV~\cite{H1:2013okq}.
 As an alternative method to extract the $b_{\rm exc}$ value, the \jpsi \pt distribution obtained with sPlot was fitted with a two-component model including \jpsi events from \gp interactions and from \gPb interactions.
 The bias induced by the method used to extract $b_{\rm exc}$ is accounted for in the ``signal extraction'' systematic uncertainty (see Sec.~\ref{sec:syst-jpsi}).

 The \pt distribution for coherent \jpsi photoproduction in \gPb interactions is obtained using the corresponding reconstructed Monte Carlo sample within the specified mass and \pt ranges.
-The \pt distributions for dissociative \jpsi events and non-exclusive two-photon interactions are modelled by functions of the form $\mathrm{d}N/\mathrm{d}\pt \propto \pt \times \left( 1 + \pt^2 \times (b_{\rm inc}/n_{\rm inc})\right)^{-n_{\rm inc}}$ where $b_{\rm inc}$ and $n_{\rm inc}$ are free parameters.
+The \pt distributions for dissociative \jpsi events and non-exclusive two-photon interactions are modelled by functions of the form $\mathrm{d}N/\mathrm{d}\pt \propto \pt \times \left( 1 + \pt^2 \times (b_{\rm dis}/n_{\rm dis})\right)^{-n_{\rm dis}}$ where $b_{\rm dis}$ and $n_{\rm dis}$ are free parameters.